Open access and open research

 Bibliographic details of all other research outputs should be deposited in IRep.

-Open access policy for REF2021
+Open access policy for REF

 - Authors must deposit the accepted and final peer-reviewed text in IRep as soon as possible after the point of acceptance and no later than three months after this date.